 Transfer students receive credit for non-Columbia courses that are substantially similar to Columbia College courses only when the grades received are C- or better.
 Transfer students must supply course descriptions and syllabi for all courses to be considered for transfer credit.
-Once a transfer student is admitted, a credit review is conducted by the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/) and a tentative credit evaluation is sent to the student.
-A final credit evaluation is conducted once the student has matriculated in Columbia College and has submitted a final official transcript, as well as course descriptions and syllabi, to their advising deans in the Berick Center for Student Advising (https://www.cc-seas.columbia.edu/csa/), where all appropriate approvals will be coordinated with the relevant academic departments.
+Once a transfer student is admitted, a credit review is conducted by the Berick Center for Student Advising and a tentative credit evaluation is sent to the student.
+A final credit evaluation is conducted once the student has matriculated at Columbia College and has submitted a final official transcript for coursework taken elsewhere, as well as course descriptions and syllabi, to their advising deans in the Berick Center for Student Advising, where all appropriate approvals will be coordinated with the relevant academic departments.